-- Our ability to identify and deliver the savings required to balance the budget over the medium term; - The provision of grant funding by Government to offset the expected significant increase in costs of employer's contributions to the FPS (Firefighters Pension Scheme) from 2025/26 onwards (new grant provided in 2024/25 is for one year only but would be expected to be continued as part of a new CSR so we have modelled it as ongoing); - The Service's ability to manage out current revenue pressures in Safer Communities and Training; - Increasing costs of capital schemes due to inflation which are likely to make the Capital Programme in its current form unaffordable; - Increased reliance on borrowing to fund future capital investment from 2024/25 onwards and the resulting impact on the revenue budget; - Lack of clarity about the financial impact of the national Emergency Service's Mobile Communication Programme; - The potential for pay awards to exceed the provision in the budget; - The potential for non-pay inflation to exceed the provision in the budget; - Uncertainty about future governance and funding including: - the last year of the current three-year Comprehensive Spending Review and the period from 2025/26 onwards - o the impact of any changes to the funding formula - o for the impact of any changes to the business rates system; - The outcome of national elections expected in 2024 and any change to policy or funding for the fire service; - The impact of local growth and additional housing, road and commercial risks; - Any further development of local devolution proposals; - The financial implications of climate change both through service delivery (response to extreme weather events) and the need to meet the national target for net zero carbon emissions by 2050; - The outcomes of the Fire and Rescue reform White Paper - Outcomes for the fire service nationally and locally from the HMICFRS inspection process including the ongoing process of cultural change and strengthening of inclusion and diversity; - The impact of the Building and Fire Safety Acts on fire service responsibilities and the resultant cost of compliance/delivery; - The possibility of industrial action across the sector.
+- Our ability to identify and deliver the savings required to balance the budget over the medium term; - Increasing costs of capital schemes due to inflation which are impacting on the long term affordability of the capital programme - Increased reliance on borrowing to fund future capital investment from 2024/25 onwards and the resulting impact on the revenue budget; - Lack of clarity about the financial impact of the national Emergency Service's Mobile Communication Programme; - The potential for pay awards to exceed the provision in the budget (each additional 1% above the 2% provision would increase costs by £0.393m); - The potential for non-pay inflation to exceed the provision made in the revenue budget and the capital programme (each additional 1% above the 2% provision would increase costs by £0.136m); - The Government's decision not to fully fund the impact of changes to NICs for local authorities; - · Uncertainty about future governance and funding including: - the outcomes from the Comprehensive Spending Review - o the impact of any changes to the funding formula - o for the impact of any changes to the business rates system - The impact of local growth and additional housing, road and commercial risks; - The impact of the English Devolution White Paper particularly proposals for unitary structures in two tier areas and mayoral control of fire authorities; - The financial implications of climate change both through service delivery (response to extreme weather events) and the need to meet the national target for net zero carbon emissions by 2050; - The outcomes of the Fire and Rescue reform White Paper Outcomes for the fire service nationally and locally from the HMICFRS inspection process including the ongoing process of cultural change and strengthening of inclusion and diversity; - The impact of the Building and Fire Safety Acts and Grenfell II on fire service responsibilities and the resultant cost of compliance/delivery; - The possibility of industrial action across the sector

-The MTFP models three scenarios from 2025/26: Higher range - assumes an increase of 2% per annum on Settlement Funding Assessment and 3% council tax threshold, which indicates the need to make further savings of £1.884m; Mid range - assumes an increase of 2% per annum on Settlement Funding Assessment and 2% council tax threshold, which indicates the need to make further savings of £2.211m and Lower range - assumes Settlement Funding Assessment remains cash flat and 2% council tax threshold which indicate the need to make further savings of between £2.536m.
+The MTFP models three scenarios from 2026/27: Higher range - assumes an increase of 2% per annum on Settlement Funding Assessment and 2.99% council tax threshold, which indicates the need to make further savings of £2.268m; Mid range - assumes cash flat Settlement Funding Assessment and 2.99% council tax threshold, which indicates the need to make further savings of £2.595m and Lower range - assumes all funding remains cash flat which indicate the need to make further savings of £3.867m.

-His Majesty's Inspectorate of Constabulary and Fire and Rescue Services (HMICFRS) carried out a full inspection during 2022/23 and concluded that the Service is good at using its resources efficiently, has good financial management in place and some assurance measures to keep control of spending.
-Scenario planning is used effectively so that strategic plans are robust.
+His Majesty's Inspectorate of Constabulary and Fire and Rescue Services (HMICFRS) carried out a full inspection during 2024/25 and concluded that the Service is good at using its resources efficiently.